1. Home »

 4. Boat

-1. Fill out and sign both the Universal Title Application and a Boat Registration Application Form.
+1. Fill out and sign the Universal Title Application and Boat Registration Application Form.

-2. Gather proof of ownership (Manufacturer’s Certificate of Ownership, boat title, or previous owner’s registration + bill of sale).
+2. Gather proof of ownership (Manufacturer’s Certificate of Ownership, Certificate of Title, or previous owner’s registration and bill of sale).

-3. Visit an MVC location, deliver the above documents, and pay the registration fee and $65 title fee.
+3. Visit an MVC location, deliver the above documents, and pay the registration and title fees.